cdxcore.npshm#

 - File exists

-If an array
+FileExistsError If an array

-).- Incorrect geometry
+namealready exists, andaccept_existingwasFalse(andraise_on_errorisTrue).- Incorrect geometry

-Raised if
+ValueError Raised if

-do not match the array (andraise_on_error
+validate_shapeorvalidate_dtypedo not match the array (andraise_on_errorisTrue).

 - File exists